pulsfortjf/Dark-Souls-III-Docs/docs/source/index.rst

 Download
 ***********************

-To download Dark Souls III see the Installation page.
+For instructions on how to download Dark Souls III, see the Installation page.

 Your First Playthrough
 ***********************